gl-inet/docs3.x/docs/tutorials/debrick.md

         1. You need to download the uboot file [here](https://github.com/gl-inet/uboot-for-qca95xx/tree/master/bin){target="_blank"} in advance.

-        2. Repeat the above steps until you can access the uboot FIRMWARE UPDATE page.
+        2. Repeat the above steps until you can access the Uboot Web UI.

         3. Use browser to visit **http://192.168.1.1/uboot.html**